 I’ll start off by saying that this Instant Pot Sunday Gravy is definitely not done in an “instant.”
 What I will tell you is that by using the Instant Pot, this recipe is a teeny bit quicker, and definitely much more hands-off during the process.
 You can basically get it going and then you’re left with about an hour of free time, meaning that you can go about your business – Hop on the treadmill, turn on the TV, or just unwind with a glass of wine… May I suggest a Chianti?
 It’ll pair perfectly with the Sunday Gravy later…

-Here’s how to make this Instant Pot Sunday Gravy:
+How to Make Instant Pot Sunday Gravy:

 - Brown the Meats: This really gets the flavors going and leaves your Instant Pot with a nice coating of those unctuous meaty browned bits – The perfect beginning for any pot of Sunday Gravy.